-${m NB}$ : The refresh time of Preview slows down when this option is activated.
+NB: The refresh time of Preview slows down when the option is activated.

-• FPS:
+FPS:

 Increases or reduces OpenGL navigation fluidity.
 The greater the number, the better the fluidity.
 On the other hand, a low figure gives better image definition.

 Move the slider or enter a value of between 1 and 30 images per second.